 We caught up with NYC singer-songwriter Sivonyia to get her advice for taking the next step in your independent music career.

-Originally from South Florida and surrounded by music from her early childhood, Sivonyia channels her neo-soul roots to influence her sound that ranges from alternative R&B to electronic and dance.
-She started releasing her own music from a place of vulnerability to inspire other women to live in their truth and feel powerful.
+Originally from South Florida and surrounded by music from her early childhood, Sivonyia channels her neo-soul roots to influence her sound which ranges from alternative R&B to electronic and dance.
+She started releasing her own music from a place of vulnerability to inspire other women to live in their truth and feel empowered.

-We chatted to Sivonyia to get her advice on building fanbases, managing press and PR, hooking up collabs with other artists and keeping on top of your own mental health.
+Sivonyia gave us her advice on building a strong fanbase, managing press, and PR, setting up collaborations with other artists, and how to take care of your mental health.

-Congratulations on the release of your new track ‘Slippin’ — it’s been on repeat all day in the Amuse office.
-Can you tell us how you first started making music?
+Congratulations on the release of your track 'Slippin'.
+Can you tell us how you first got into music?

-What changes did you make to your everyday life when you decided to take yourself more seriously?
+What changes did you make to your everyday life when you decided to take your music career more seriously?